 Bitcoin programmers are also working to have that network host “digital assets” tied to real equity.

-Many early crypto entrants did well simply because they took fees from ICOs and their traders and/or made sure to pass the hot potato quickly.
-At least 90% of ICOs have now failed completely.
+Many early crypto exchanges did well because they took fees from ICOs and traders and/or made sure to pass the hot potato tokens quickly.
+At least 90% of ICOs have now failed completely, and the tech they touted as glorious, “blockchain,” appears to have been vastly overhyped.